On average, 1 minute of live-action video shot with equipment costs between $1,500 and $10,000.

 - Sync your screen recording with your audio.

-- Save the screen recording in your STUDIO library for future use.
+- Save the screen recording in your Synthesia library for future use.

 Interactive tutorial videos